Gregofi/camel/README.md

 - Closures
 - Dictionaries
 - Sets
+- Error handling
+  - Use ?
+For signaling that the value can be some Error value and propagate it probably with `?` like Rust (Draft, think this over).

 Following features are considered
 - Exceptions - Honestly, I just don't like them for error handling.
 IMO much better way is the Rust way.